- Download our Ho Chi Minh City Schools Guide

 Ho Chi Minh City offers expats a wide variety of international schooling options.
 The top international schools tend to employ native English speakers or those who have trained in the country that the particular school is affiliated with.

-Generally, international school fees in HCMC are high and increase along with the age of the student.
+Generally, international school fees in Ho Chi Minh City are exorbitant and increase along with the age of the student.
 Expat parents should also budget for the additional costs of school uniforms, excursions and stationery.

 In the past, Vietnam operated on a policy of separating special-needs students from mainstream schools.
 That said, since the early 2000s, the country has adopted a more progressive and inclusive approach to education for students with special needs, focusing on integration with mainstream schools and classes.
 Along with public schools, numerous international schools in Ho Chi Minh City, including Steps Special School and International School Saigon Pearl, offer similar services, with interventions varying depending on the level of care the student needs.

 After-school tutoring is popular in Vietnam, with more than a third of households making use of tutors.
 Education is highly valued and students often face pressure to succeed, leading to a booming tutoring industry.